Tonton David

-Ray David Grammont (12 October 1967 in Paris – 16 February 2021 in Nancy, France), better known under his stage name Tonton David was a French Reggae singer born in Réunion.
+David Grammont (12 October 1967 – 16 February 2021), better known under his stage name Tonton David was a French Reggae singer born in Paris.
 He was renowned for his raggamuffin performances, but used influences of soul music, gro kâ (from the French West Indies), the Zairian rumba.

 Biography

 Tonton David had a turbulent childhood in a suburb of Paris.
 He left his family aged 14 and had a successful career in music with songs featuring powerful and political lyrics.
 In 1990, Tonton David had his big break when he was featured in a TV report about "Black Paris".
 Following that performance, Tonton David was signed by the Virgin record label.
 Shortly after, he recorded "Peuples du monde", which was featured in French rap compilation Rapattitudes.